 Bilder, Medien, Formate

-Companion Volume to the exhibition Das Gesicht.
-Eine Spurensuche, Deutsches Hygiene-Museum Dresden (19 Aug 2017 – 25 Feb 2018)
+Companion volume to the exhibition Das Gesicht.
+Eine Spurensuche [The Face.
+A Search for Clues] at the Deutsches Hygiene-Museum Dresden (19 Aug 2017 – 25 Feb 2018)

-This book accompanies an exhibition at the German Hygiene Museum in Dresden.
-It includes 26 essays on specific images, media and formats in which, and through which, we encounter faces.
-The contributions consider historical as well as present-day phenomena like the portrait and the image of Christ, selfies and advertisements, veils and passport pictures, mug shots and robot faces.
-Exploring the particularities of these forms, such as their production, their history and the ways in which they are fabricated, the essays unfold the cultural and social contexts of different formats that mediate the face.
-In doing so, they interrogate their meaning for both the person represented, and their counterparts, i.e. those who »see« them.
-Histories, religions and cultures both familiar and foreign are thereby literally given a face.
+This companion volume to the exhibition at the German Hygiene Museum in Dresden features 26 essays on specific images, media, and formats in which we encounter faces.
+The contributions discuss historical and present-day phenomena such as the portrait and the image of Christ, selfies and advertisements, veils and passport photos, mug shots, and robot faces.
+Their cultural and social contexts, their importance for the individual, and their effect on the opposite person unfold in view of the formation, history, and production method of these respective forms.
+Histories, religions, and cultures, both familiar and foreign, are literally given a face.